 Chameleons are not the hardiest nor easiest reptiles to keep, and starting with a stressed pet will only make matters worse.
-In addition, the capture and shipping of chameleons (which fortunately is being more tightly regulated) results in the death of many animals due to stress, dehydration, or starvation.
+In addition, the capture and shipping of chameleons (which fortunately is being more tightly regulated) results in the deaths of many animals.
 Many more die in transit than make it to the pet store.

-For the larger chameleons a minimum of 3 feet by 3 feet by 4 feet tall should be provided but the more space the better.
-Ample ventilation is required, and a cage screened on three sides is best with poly mesh or vinyl coated wire preferred to prevent injury due to toes becoming caught.
+For the larger chameleons a cage measuring 3 feet by 3 feet by 4 feet tall should be provided, but the more space the better.
+Ample ventilation is required, and a cage screened on three sides is best with poly mesh or vinyl coated wire preferred to prevent toe injuries.

-Lots of branches of various diameters need to be provided for climbing and the bulk of the cage space should be filled with these branches or live foliage.
+Branches of various diameters need to be provided for climbing and the bulk of the cage space should be filled with these branches or live foliage.

 Chameleons get their water from droplets on leaves so as a rule they will not take water from a dish.
 Adequate water intake must be provided either through a drip system or by misting the enclosure at least twice daily.

 Drip systems can be purchased or fashioned from a water container with a pinhole placed on top of the cage, or even by placing ice cubes on top of the cage to melt slowly and drip into the cage.

-Misting will also help keep the humidity levels up.
-If a drip system is used, the excess water should be collected and removed though, to prevent the humidity from getting to high.
+With a drip system, excess water should be collected and removed to prevent the humidity from getting too high.

 Chameleons seem to do best on a variety of insects so you should try to feed as many types of insects as possible to your pet.
 Crickets, mealworms, super worms, wax worms, wax moths, and roaches are all good items to feed.

-Prey food should be gut loaded prior to feeding and should be dusted with a calcium (especially for the egg laying females) and vitamin D supplement.
+Prey food should be gut loaded prior to feeding and should be dusted with a calcium (especially for egg laying females) and vitamin D supplement.
 Some nutritious leafy greens (avoid spinach, lettuce, and cabbage) and other vegetables and fruits can be offered in small amounts as chameleons will occasionally eat these.